js-kyle/connect-assets/README.md

 compress      | dev: false; prod: true          | Should assets be minified?
-If enabled, requires `uglify-js` and `csswring`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? fingerprinting| dev: false; prod: true          | Should fingerprints be appended to asset filenames?
+If enabled, requires `uglify-js` and `csswring`. gzip          | false                           | Should assets have gzipped copies in `buildDir`? fingerprinting| dev: false; prod: true          | Should fingerprints be appended to asset filenames? sourceMaps    | false                           | Should source maps be served?

 ## Custom Configuration of Mincer